LLNL/quandary/README.md

     ```
     Note: This step could take a while the first time.

-Note that `spack install` will build Quandary using CMake from your local source code.
+Note that `spack install` will build Quandary using CMake from your local source code and install the binary in your Spack environment.
 The second time you run this is should be much faster, only looking for changes in the environment or local code.

 ### Python